warmana/docsInProgress/system-test-standard.md

 * Internally conducted tests (e.g. by the system developer) to provide informal assurance that there are no unacceptable vulnerabilities, and
 * External and perhaps more rigorous tests to provide formal assurance, for example, a penetration test or social engineering test.

-There any many different types of penetration test, for most MoJ ICT systems; the most common conducted is an annual IT Health Check (ITHC).
+There any many different types of penetration test, for most MoJ ICT systems; the most common conducted is an annual [IT Health Check (ITHC)](#it-health-check).

 Internal tests may be performed more regularly to provide informal assurance that on-going changes have not introduced any new vulnerabilities to an ICT system and that existing security controls are operating correctly.

+<a id="it-health-check"></a>

 ##### IT Health Check (ITHC)

 An ITHC is the penetration test conducted as part of the CESG specified and managed CHECK scheme.
-It is intended to provide external assurance to an Accreditor that an ICT system's setup and configuration meets the desired HMG assurance level (as determined by the system Accreditor in conjunction with CESG GPG No. 30.
+It is intended to provide external assurance to an Accreditor that an ICT system's setup and configuration meets the desired HMG assurance level (as determined by the system Accreditor in conjunction with [CESG GPG No. 30](https://www.ncsc.gov.uk/guidance/assurance-ict-systems-and-services-gpg-30).

 **Note:** Most MoJ ICT systems are connected to the GSi.
 The GSi Codes of Connection (CoCo) mandates that an ITHC is conducted every 12 months.

-<a id="Vulnerability Scanning"></a>
+<a id="vulnerability-scanning"></a>

 #### Vulnerability Scanning